No Result

 Jennifer L. Gaskin

-Jennifer L. Gaskin is copy chief of Corporate Compliance Insights.
+Jennifer L. Gaskin is editorial director of Corporate Compliance Insights.
 A newsroom-forged journalist, she began her career in community newspapers.
-Her first assignment was covering a county council meeting where the main agenda item was whether the clerk’s office needed a new printer (it did).
+Her first assignment was covering a county council meeting where the main agenda item was whether the clerk's office needed a new printer (it did).
 Starting with her early days at small local papers, Jennifer has worked as a reporter, photographer, copy editor, page designer, manager and more.
 She joined the staff of Corporate Compliance Insights in 2021.

 Related Posts